taarskog/home-assistant-component-somweb/README.md

 ### Access Modes
 - **Cloud Access:** The integration can use SOMweb cloud services.
 The required UDI number is printed on the back of the SOMweb device

 - **Local Access:** Use Local access if your SOMweb device has a static IP or can be accessed using a FQDN.
 In this mode internet access is not required.
+A valid URL is required so for IP you must prefix with `http://`.

 ## Acknowledgements